jtl-software/goprometrics/README.md

 # goprometrics

 The use case for Goprometheus is to provide an aggregator and metrics cache for ephemeral processes.
 Such a scripting languages like PHP.
-The goprometheus simple, lightweight and fast.
-It provides easy to use API over HTTP.
+Goprometheus is simple, lightweight and fast and provide a easy to use API over HTTP.

 ## Features

-* Support for counter (using namespace and label)
+* Support for counter using namespace and label
+* Histogram support using namespace, label and buckets
+* Summary support using namespace, label and objectives
 * Provide `/metrics` endpoint for scrape Metrics

 ## Install - Build it